Architecture of Microsoft hybrid cloud scenarios

-The Apps and scenarios layer contains the specific hybrid cloud scenarios that are detailed in the additional articles of this model.
+The Apps and scenarios layer has the specific hybrid cloud scenarios that are detailed in the additional articles of this model.
 The Identity, Network, and On-premises layers can be common to the categories of cloud service (SaaS, PaaS, or PaaS).

 On-premises infrastructure for hybrid scenarios can include servers for SharePoint, Exchange, Skype for Business, and line of business applications.
 It can also include data stores (databases, lists, files).
 Without ExpressRoute connections, access to the on-premises data stores must be allowed through a reverse proxy or by making the server or data accessible on your DMZ or extranet.

 There are two choices for connectivity to Microsoft cloud platforms and services: your existing Internet pipe and ExpressRoute.
 Use an ExpressRoute connection if predictable performance is important.
-You can use one ExpressRoute connection to connect directly to Microsoft SaaS services (Office 365 and Dynamics 365), Azure PaaS services, and Azure PaaS services.
+You can use one ExpressRoute connection to connect directly to Microsoft SaaS services (Office 365 and Dynamics 365), Azure PaaS services, and Azure IaaS services.